 Give people a reason to visit you by helping them with their questions and concerns.
 What do you frequently get asked?
 Make sure the answers to these questions are on your website, either as clear copy/navigable areas or as blog posts which you can share on social media.
 If you’re helping people solve their problems you’re halfway to a new customer.

 Remarketing is a great way to have another go at marketing to people who have already shown an interest in your products.
-We have written two recent blog posts on remarketing – 4 Reasons Remarketing is Essential for Successful Marketeers and Get Ahead by Targeting your Competitor’s Website Visitors which cover this area in some detail.
+Read 4 Reasons Remarketing is Essential for Successful Marketeers and Get Ahead by Targeting your Competitor’s Website Visitors which cover this area in some detail.
 In terms of how remarketing can help bring people to your physical store, it can encourage people who have visited your website showroom page (or those of local competitors) to visit by reminding them of who you are and what you offer.
 Remarketing ads can be set up on Google, Twitter and Facebook.

 The future of retail is in a strong collaboration and unity between online and offline.
 An understanding of the strengths and weaknesses of both ways of shopping and the ability and willingness to make sure each complements the other are essential.
 To have a strong foothold in the future of retail make sure your online and offline strategies are working together and always putting your customers and their needs first.